EntySec/Ghost/README.md

 # Why ghost framework?

-> Android Shell Access
+> Accessing Android Shell

-    INFO: Ghost Framework allows users to remotely access to the Android phone shell using Android Shell Access.
+    INFO: Ghost Framework allows users to remotely access to the Android device shell without using OpenSSH or other protocols.

-> Android Keycode Access
+> Emulating Button Presses

-    INFO: Ghost Framework allows users to remotely emulate button presses on the Android phone using Android Keycode Access.
+    INFO: Ghost Framework allows users to remotely emulate button presses on the Android device using the Ghost Keycode.

-> Android Remove Password
+> Remove Android Password

-    INFO: Ghost Framework allows users to remotely remove the Android phone password if it was forgotten.
+    INFO: Ghost Framework allows users to remotely remove the Android device password if it was forgotten.

 ***